 The Village at Mayo Clinic

-The Village at Mayo Clinic is a low-cost, extended-stay lodging option for transplant and cancer patients receiving treatment at Mayo Clinic in Arizona.
+The Village at Mayo Clinic is a low-cost, extended-stay lodging option for out-of-town patients receiving transplant or cancer treatment at Mayo Clinic's campuses in Arizona.
 The Village at Mayo Clinic is conveniently located on the Phoenix campus of Mayo Clinic, allowing you easy and timely access to your appointments at Mayo Clinic Hospital and the Mayo Clinic Specialty Building.

-The Village at Mayo Clinic features four Southwestern style "casitas," three for transplant patients and one for cancer patients.
+The Village at Mayo Clinic features six Southwestern style casitas, four for patients undergoing organ transplantation, and two for patients receiving cancer treatment.
 Each casita in the Village is approximately 4,900 square feet and has six bedrooms and six bathrooms to house patients and their caregivers.

-The Brusally Center at the Village is named for the children (Bruce and Sally) of the Tweed family, who generously donated their ranch home in Scottsdale to Mayo Clinic for use as a hospitality center for transplant patients.
-That facility, known as The Arizona Transplant House at Brusally Ranch, served more than 3,000 transplant patients and family members for a decade until demand outgrew the space.
+The Brusally Community Center at the Village is named for the children (Bruce and Sally) of the Tweed family, who generously donated their ranch home in Scottsdale to Mayo Clinic for use as a hospitality center for patients undergoing a transplant, including a bone marrow transplant.
+That facility, known as the Help in Healing Home (formerly the Arizona Transplant House at Brusally Ranch), served more than 3,000 transplant patients and family members for a decade until demand outgrew the space.
 Construction began on the Village at Mayo Clinic in 2007, thanks to proceeds of the sale of Brusally Ranch and generous donations from benefactors.

-The Village at Mayo Clinic, a collaboration of the Arizona Transplant House, the American Cancer Society's Hope Lodge and Mayo Clinic, opened for patients on June 27, 2009.
+The Village at Mayo Clinic, a collaboration of the Help in Healing Home, the American Cancer Society's Hope Lodge and Mayo Clinic, opened for patients on June 27, 2009.
 The American Cancer Society's Hope Lodge at the Village is a first for that organization in the western United States.